Best Hardwired Home Security Systems in 2025

 • Installation: DIY systems lowers home security costs, but professionally installed systems provide a smoother setup.
 Whichever your pick is, go with the option most convenient to you.
 That means white-glove service from a professionally installed system or an easy install process for DIY systems.

-• Cost: And lastly, the cost.
-It’s weird because some wired systems are cheaper than wireless ones (like Ring, for example), while others are actually more expensive (like Vivint).
+• Cost: Some wired systems are cheaper than wireless ones (like Ring, for example), while others are actually more expensive (like Vivint).
 That’s because there’s a variance of features and technology available.
 But it’s important not to overpay, so assess the cost versus features offered to find out a security system’s true value.

 Pro Tip: Comparing two or more security systems can help you in finding the best-value system for your home.
 We made a tool just for that – see our security system comparison tool.